fmhess/fmh_framebuffer/README.md

 	  output a video stream.
 A standalone rotator needs to do this as well, and additionally needs to write RAM and receive an input video stream.

+	  Although, you could write a simple standalone rotator which simply reads and writes RAM without connecting directly to the video streams of any VIP components.
 	* A2: An integrated framebuffer/rotator is more efficient than
 	  a standalone rotator.
 The Avalon ST Video stream sends video frames in a fixed order.
 The rows of pixels are sent starting from the top row and then working down.
-Thus, in order to perform a rotation or vertical flip a standalone rotator needs to buffer an entire frame to the last row before it can begin sending the first row of the rotated output frame.
+Thus, in order to perform a rotation or vertical flip a standalone rotator needs to buffer an entire frame in RAM down to the last row before it can begin sending the first row of the rotated output frame.

 	  On the other hand, an integrated framebuffer/rotator gets its input from RAM which it can read in any order.
 Thus it can